|GRI Indicators||Website etc.|

 a.
 Report the organization’s policy and current practice with regard to seeking external assurance for the report.

 b.
-If not included in the assurance report accompanying the sustainability report, report the scope and basis of any external assurance provided.
+If not included in the assurance report accompanying the Integrated Report, report the scope and basis of any external assurance provided.

 c.
 Report the relationship between the organization and the assurance providers.

 d.
-Report whether the highest governance body or senior executives are involved in seeking assurance for the organization’s sustainability report.
+Report whether the highest governance body or senior executives are involved in seeking assurance for the organization's Integrated Report.